Skip to content

 Note

-UI extensions have a null origin because they run in a sandbox for security purposes.
+UI extensions have a null origin because they run within a secure sandboxed iframe for security purposes.

 Many backend frameworks have libraries and guidance to help you handle CORS.
 Check the documentation for your framework for more specific guidance.